 Any time after 4 weeks is okay, IF weaning is done as a process rather than an event.
-Some research indicates better outcomes if you wait a bit longer.
+Some research indicates better outcomes if you wait a bit longer than 28 days.

 That said, until the incidence of bunny enteritis can be brought under control in your rabbitry, you might want to postpone weaning until 6 or 7 weeks (waiting longer is not necessary), and then wait a day or two before making additional changes to the bunnies' lives, so they can deal with one stress at a time.

-Pictured: This bunny's diarrhea was mild, and is nearly resolved.
+Pictured: This bunny's diarrhea was mild, and is already resolved.
 It never had another problem.
 At the time, the 5-week-old litter was still with their mom.

-At this point, the kits are, yep, 26 to 28 days old.
+At this point, the kits are just 27 to 28 days old.
 They’re already completely eating and drinking on their own.
 They’re getting only tiny snacks of mama’s milk by the time the doe weans them herself by disappearing from their lives.